 The French Toast should be served immediately.
 If it sets too long, it will get cold and soggy.
 Serve it with fresh berries, coconut whipped cream, and maple syrup.

 That’s it!
 Your step-by-step guide to making the perfect vegan French toast.
+Now let’s take a look at the recipe below.

 In a blender combining chickpea flour, soy milk, vanilla, and cinnamon until the chickpea flour has dissolved completely.
 Pour into a shallow dish and place sliced bread in the batter so that one side of the bread is completely submerged.
 Allow the batter to soak into the bread, 15-20 seconds, flip and soak for another 15 seconds.